markjprice/tools-skills-net8/docs/errata/improvements.md

 In general, if the type is clearly a service and registered in the DI container, ASP.NET Core will resolve it without the attribute.

 In the next edition, I will add this extra explanation.

+# Page 385 - Naming unit tests

+> Thanks to [P9avel](https://github.com/P9avel) for raising this [issue on October 2, 2024](https://github.com/markjprice/tools-skills-net8/issues/12).

+In this section, I try to explain that although, "[s]ome advocate for a standardized naming scheme for unit test methods, for example, `[MethodName]_
+[Scenario]_[Result]`, ..."
+"However, adopting a mechanical naming scheme like this is less useful than you might think ..." and therefore that I am NOT recommending that you prefix all your unit test names with `[MethodName]_`.

+I also wrote, "Here are three examples of test names that use simple phrases in plain language:
+- `Checkout_fails_when_item_is_out_of_stock`
+- `User_receives_confirmation_email_after_successful_registration`
+- `Login_is_blocked_after_three_failed_attempts`"

+In the next edition, I will rewrite this section to make my point clearer, and I will use different examples here to make it clearer that `Checkout_`, `User_`, and `Login_` are NOT method name prefixes.